major macro economic indicators

-The government is still on a programme of fiscal consolidation, even if the deficit is reducing more slowly than expected.
-This is being carried out through spending cuts (public sector wage moderation, cuts in health spending).
-On the revenue side, the budget includes tax cuts on investments as well as lower corporate tax (lowered to 15% after the vote).
+The government is still on a programme of fiscal consolidation, even if the deficit is reduced slower than expected.
+This is being carried out through spending cuts (public sector wage moderation. cuts in health spending).
+On the revenue side the budget includes tax cuts on investments as well as lower corporate tax (lowered to 15% after the vote).
 If for the time being no emergency plan has been announced, a deterioration of public finances is likely to happen considering the economic slowdown, and stimulus measures could be implemented in case of a sharp downturn in activity.